JanssenProject/home/development.md

 ##### JDK

-For development as well as at runtime, Janssen requires any JDK version 8 or above.
+For development as well as at runtime, Janssen requires any JDK with version 8 or above.
 Janssen in production environment uses Amazon Corretto (11.0.8) which is an OpenJDK distribution.
 You can download it from [here](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html).